 2 Thessalonians 3:3-4: But the Lord is faithful, who will establish you and guard you from the evil one.
 And we have confidence in the Lord concerning you, both that you do and will do the things we command you.

-Although Paul indicates that the Lord will protect the Thessalonian Christians from Satan (i.e., the evil one), there is no reason to believe that they and other Christians will not continue to be free to decide what they are willing to believe.
-There is definitely no indication in these verses that all Christians will persevere in their faithfulness (i.e., not apostatize).
+Although Paul indicates that the Lord will protect the Thessalonian Christians from Satan (i.e., the evil one), there is no reason to think that they and other Christians will not continue to be free to decide what they are willing to believe.
+There is no indication in these verses that all Christians will persevere in their faithfulness (i.e., not apostatize).

 Hebrews 3:14: For we have become partakers of Christ if we hold the beginning of our confidence steadfast to the end. . . .